Common questions asked by tech companies

 For a company that is a CCPC

-• The taxable benefit (the spread as noted above) is included in the employee's income as a stock option taxable benefit.
-The employee would receive a stock option deduction reducing the taxable benefit to one half of the original amount, effectively treating the stock option taxable benefit as a capital gain.
+• The taxable benefit (the spread as noted above) is included in the employee’s income as a stock option taxable benefit at the time of sale of the shares.
+In general, if the options were granted with an option exercise price equal to the FMV of the underlying shares at grant, the employee would receive a stock option deduction reducing the taxable benefit to one-half of the original amount, effectively treating the stock option taxable benefit as a capital gain.

-• If the stock options are granted with an exercise price below FMV, the stock option deduction is still available.
-The employee must hold on to the stock option shares after they are exercised for a period greater than two years
+• If the stock options are granted with an exercise price below FMV, the stock option deduction is still available, but the employee must hold on to the stock option shares after they are exercised for a period greater than two years.

-• Stock options issued by CCPCs are not required to withhold and remit source deductions (except EHT).
-The employer is required to report the taxable benefit on the employee's T4 which remains in effect even if the employee leaves the company.
+• However, stock options issued by CCPCs are not subject to withholding and remittance of source deductions (except EHT).
+The employer is required to report the taxable benefit on the employee’s T4 for the year of sale, which remains in effect even if the employee leaves the company.

-• If there is a desire to withhold and remit source deductions, the employer would need to seek approval by the employee and obtain a waiver from CRA, which could be facilitated through an updated TD1 Form.
+• If there is a desire to withhold and remit source deductions, the employer would need to seek approval from the employee and obtain a waiver from CRA, which could be facilitated through an updated TD1 form.

-There are different options to use to determine FMV, and each provides a different amount of evidence to support your FMV:
+There are different options available to determine FMV, and each provides a different level of evidence to support your FMV:

-• Complete an analysis of share value at the time of the grant, or
+• complete an analysis of share value at the time of the grant and exercise, or

 For a company that is not a CCPC

-The rules differ slightly when you're not a CCPC.
-When the stock option is exercised, the employee will be taxable on the stock option benefit in the year of exercise and not deferred until the time the stock option share are sold.
+The rules differ slightly when you’re not a CCPC.
+When the stock option is exercised, the employee will be taxed on the stock option benefit in the year of exercise and not deferred until the time the stock option shares are sold.
 In certain circumstances, the employee could be eligible for a stock option deduction.
-Unlike a CCPC, the employer is responsible to withhold and remit source deduction in addition to reporting the stock option benefit on the employees T4.
+Unlike a CCPC, the employer is responsible to withhold and remit source deductions in addition to reporting the stock option benefit on the employee’s T4.

 For additional questions or further information on this topic, contact: